The Longest Night (TV series)

 The Longest Night (La noche más larga; known during the production stage as Baruca) is a Spanish prison thriller television series created by Víctor Sierra and Xosé Morais.
-Its ensemble cast includes Luis Callejo, Alberto Ammann and Bárbara Goenaga.
+Its ensemble cast includes Luis Callejo, Alberto Ammann and Barbara Goenaga.
+It was released on Netflix in July 2022.
+The series ended on a cliffhanger; as of October 2024, it was confirmed that there has been no information released to confirm nor deny that a second season will be produced.